EconomyLens.com

 The Port of Balboa at the Pacific entrance of the Panama Canal in Panama City on October 6, 2025. ©AFP

-Panama City (AFP) – Panama’s Supreme Court annulled on Thursday the concession allowing Hong Kong-based CK Hutchison to operate ports at the Panama Canal, a year after US President Donald Trump threatened to seize the crucial passageway claiming China controlled it.
-The case came after Trump threatened just days into his second term to take back the canal — built by the United States and handed to Panama in 1999 — as he said China was effectively “operating” it.
+Panama City (AFP) – Panama’s Supreme Court annulled on Thursday the concession allowing Hong Kong-based CK Hutchison to operate ports at the Panama Canal, a ruling that undermines Chinese sway over the waterway.
+As Beijing and Washington vie for global influence, container ports have become a prized currency — especially those situated in geopolitically strategic locations such as the Panama Canal.
+Just days into US President Donald Trump’s second term, he threatened to take back the canal — built by the United States and handed to Panama in 1999 — claiming Beijing was effectively “operating” it.

 Related

-The Supreme Court found the laws which allowed CK Hutchison Holdings to operate two of the five ports of the canal “unconstitutional,” according to a court statement.
-The CK Hutchison subsidiary concerned by the ruling rejected the judgment, saying that it “lacks legal basis”.
+Panama has rejected the claim that China had de facto control over the canal, which handles 40 percent of US container traffic, while taking actions to appease Trump.
+The firm has sought to sell its Panama Canal ports to a consortium led by US asset manager BlackRock.
+The status of that proposal is unclear following the court ruling.
+On Thursday, the Supreme Court found the laws which allowed CK Hutchison Holdings to operate two of the five ports of the canal “unconstitutional,” according to a court statement.
+The CK Hutchison subsidiary concerned by the ruling rejected the judgement, saying that it “lacks legal basis.”
 The ruling “jeopardizes not only PPC (Panama Ports Company) and its contract, but also the well-being and stability of thousands of Panamanian families who depend directly and indirectly on port activity,” it said.

 © 2024 AFP